National Registration Act 1939: Registration and identity cards

 The register differed from the decennial census in a number of ways, one of which was the place of birth was not recorded, and the second was that the register was meant to be a living document.
 Hence, perusal of the register shows that maiden surnames have been replaced by married surnames when registered persons later married.

 In England and Wales, a team of 65,000 enumerators delivered forms ahead of the chosen day.
 On Friday 29 September 1939, householders were required to record details on the registration forms.
 On the following Sunday and Monday the enumerators visited every householder, checked the form and then issued a completed identity card for each of the residents.
 All cards at this time were the same brown/buff colour.
 Some 45 million identity cards were issued.
-The estimate of the population of England and Wales for 1939 was 41.465 million exclusive of army, navy and merchant seamen abroad, and some sources record the register as so the figure of 45 million may include the members of the armed forces abroad or in Scotland.

 Three main reasons for the introduction of the identity cards were: